Coronavirus Employees' Help

 Erasmus+ is a programme for education, training, youth and sport.
 The best-known aspect of it is the university exchange programme, which allows students from the UK to study at European institutions for a year during their degree.

-Eligible students receive an Erasmus+ grant provided by the European Commission – this is paid through your institution.
-This grant contributes towards the extra costs that you may encounter from studying abroad
+Students who qualify receive an Erasmus+ grant provided by the European Commission – this is paid through your institution.
+This grant contributes towards the extra costs you may encounter from studying abroad.